adraismawur/codeveloping-workshop/pages/resolving-merge-conflicts.md

 ```

 This is the change that the person who finished first introduced and is now incoming from the repository on GitHub.
+You can even see the commit it is coming from (starting with f424d).

 ### Solving a merge conflict